Hannan201/207-Group-Project/README.md

 # Backup Code Generator
-A JavaFX application to display the backup codes that a user has for each social media platform they use and encrypt these codes to enhance the user’s security.
+A JavaFX application to display the backup codes that a user has for each social media platform they use.
 The application allows for importing `.txt` files if their social media account is one of the following: Discord, Google, Shopify or GitHub.
 This application also saves user data as well as support accessibility features.

 # Prerequisites
 Java JDK version 18.0.2 or greater.